-Based on our current operating plans, we believe that the net proceeds from this offering, together with our existing cash, cash equivalents, and short-term investments, will be sufficient to fund our operations into the second half of 2026.
+Based on our current operating plans, we believe that the estimated net proceeds from this offering, together with our existing cash, cash equivalents, and short-term investments, will be sufficient to fund our operations into the second half of 2026.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Additionally, our expected use of existing cash, cash equivalents, and short-term investments and our net proceeds from this offering represent our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress and costs of our development activities, the status of and results from clinical trials and preclinical studies, as well as any collaborations that we may enter into with third parties for our ecDTx, and the amount of cash used in our operations and any unforeseen cash needs as well as other factors described in the sections titled "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Special Note Regarding Forward-Looking Statements."
 The net proceeds from this offering, together with our existing cash, cash equivalents, and short-term investments, will not be sufficient to complete development of our ecDTx or ecDNA diagnostic test, and after this offering, we will require substantial capital in order to advance our current and any future ecDTx and ecDNA diagnostic tests through clinical trials, regulatory approval, and commercialization.
 Until such time, if ever, as we can generate substantial ecDTx revenue, we expect to finance our cash needs through equity offerings, debt financings, or other capital sources, including potential collaborations, licenses, and other similar arrangements.
-However, we may be unable to raise additional funds or enter into such other ar those net proceeds.
+However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.

+Our management will have broad discretion in the application of the net proceeds from this offering, and investors will be relying on the judgment of our management regarding the application of those net proceeds.
 The timing and amount of our actual expenditures will be based on many factors, including the anticipated growth of our business.

-Our management will have broad discretion in the application of the net proceeds from this offering, and investors will be relying on the judgment of our management regarding the application of